 Thanksgiving Day in New Orleans means food, food, and more food.
 Skip the cooking at home and dine at a local restaurant.
 Feast on gumbo, seafood, and the traditional turkey and stuffing, plus bread pudding and more New Orleans classics.

 If you're interested in getting active or just having a good time, check out the 5-mile Turkey Day Race in City Park.
-Don a fancy hat and head to the Fair Grounds Race Course and Slots for their annual Thanksgiving Day race.
-Or you can head out to Easton Park in Mid-City for the Human Horse Races, a family-friendly fundraiser where people dress as horses and race each other, all while raising money for a horse sanctuary.
-Only in New Orleans!
+Head out to Easton Park in Mid-City for the Human Horse Races, a family-friendly fundraiser where people dress as horses and race each other, all while raising money for a horse sanctuary.
+And we can't forget about Bayou Classic, an annual Thanksgiving Weekend tradition in NOLA with a football game, parade, Battle of the Bands, and more!
+Read our Ultimate Guide to the Bayou Classic here for more.

 Paul Broussard